stassa/louise/README.md

    true.
    ```

-   Eliminating invented predicates can sometimes aid comprehensibility of the
+   Eliminating invented predicates can sometimes improve comprehensibility of
-   learned program.
+   the learned program.

 6. Louise can invent some missing examples.
 In the following, a single example
    of the target predicate `path/2` is given, which is insufficient to learn